The-Tech-Idea/BeepDataSources/Connectors/master-plan.md

 ### Implementation Pattern
 1. Create/Update Models.cs with POCO classes and response wrappers
 2. Add Beep framework imports to DataSource.cs
-3. Implement strongly typed methods with CommandAttribute decorators
+3. Implement strongly typed GET methods with CommandAttribute decorators
+4. Implement strongly typed POST async methods for creating/updating entities:
+   - Use `PostAsync<T>` from base WebAPIDataSource for creating new entities
+   - Use `PutAsync<T>` from base WebAPIDataSource for updating existing entities
+   - Methods should be named `Create{EntityName}Async` or `Update{EntityName}Async`
+   - Include CommandAttribute with appropriate ObjectType, Name, Caption, and misc="ReturnType: {EntityType}"
+   - Accept strongly typed POCO objects as parameters
+   - Return the created/updated entity or appropriate response
-4. Test compilation and fix any reference issues
+5. Test compilation and fix any reference issues
-5. Update progress documentation
+6. Update progress documentation

 ## Connector Categories and Status